Nokia 6720 classic

-The Nokia 6720 is a mid-range Symbian OS smartphone released by Nokia.
+The Nokia 6720 is a mid-range Symbian OS mobile phone released by Nokia.
 It was unveiled to public in Barcelona and Singapore on February 16, 2009.
 It is the successor of the Nokia 6220 classic and features several improvement over its predecessor, such as the addition of A-GPS and noise cancellation.
 Like the 6220, it offers features comparable to the higher end models, although the Xenon flash previously featured in the 6220 is now replaced by a conventional LED flash for higher power efficiency.